Fellowship | Directing

 *We are open to your interpretation of leadership and change-making.
 It could include things like how you make work, how you build or co-build a team, how you mentor and/or support other creatives, how you affect policy, activism, and best practices in the sector etc. It could include activities you have done professionally or personally.

-The Fellowship Programme is supported by Esmée Fairbairn Foundation
+The Fellowship Programme is supported by Esmée Fairbairn Foundation.

 Terms and Conditions of Engagement

-Total Bursary: £18,750 paid in 18 monthly instalments
+A tax-free education bursary: £18,750 paid in 18 monthly instalments

 APPLICATION PROCESS